Shouryanej/SnakeBazaarMenu/README.md

-A plugin for PocketMine-MP version 5.18.0 .
+A Bazaar plugin for PocketMine-MP version 5.18.0 .